Durango: Culture

 Durango is a rural state.
 It is sparsely populated.
-The three main cities contain almost 65% of the total population (Durango – 35%, Gomez Palacio 20.1% and Lerdo 8.6%).
+The three main cities contain almost 65% of the total population (Durango – 35%, Gómez Palacio 20.1% and Lerdo 8.6%).
 The remaining 35% of the population is scattered among 37 small urban centers and 5,757 villages of less than 2,500 inhabitants.
 Ninety-one percent of these have less than 250 residents.
 The state is associated with elements of the wild frontier: banditry, Revolutionary battles, mining and drug traffic.
 It claims to be the birthplace of Francisco Villa.

 For its history, Durango has been both a frontier and central Mexican entity, especially the city.
 During the colonial period, Durango eventually became one of the main cities of New Spain in part because it was both part of the center and periphery of the territory.
 One distinction the city has from other colonial cities is that it was not founded on or near a former indigenous population center.
 The indigenous here were (and are) distinct from those in the center and south culturally.

 True to its dangerous reputation, the best-known animal of the state is the scorpion.
 The sting was possibly fatal in the past but the availability of antidote today makes this very rare.
 One reason why the creatures are so abundant is that the Sierra Madre Occidental make for perfect breeding grounds.
 Most scorpions range in size from one to twelve centimeters but a 17-centimeter one was found in 1963.
 Images of the animal appear drawn or etched into a variety of objects, but since the 1980s, the city of Durango has promoted souvenirs which have real dead scorpions encased in plastic.
 The arachnids are also cooked and served as a delicacy in markets such as Gomez in the capital.
 However, they were not traditionally eaten.
 Durango's soccer team is called the Scorpions.

 The state likes to promote itself as the "Tierra del Cine" (Land of the Movies) due to its history of the making of Hollywood western.
 Today, some film and TV is still shot here.